-This course focuses on the theory, development, and practical use of models for the analysis of data collected over time.
-Topics include: autocovariance and autocorrelation; stationarity; seasonality; moving average, autoregressive, and mixed models; model specification and estimation; diagnostic checking; and the use of time series models in forecasting.
+This course focuses on the theory, development, and practical use of models for the analysis of data collected from processes unfolding over space and time.
+Students will be introduced to spatial, temporal, and spatiotemporal statistical methodology.
+Topics include: data visualization; autocovariance and autocorrelation, model specification; diagnostic checking; and forecasting/prediction.
 Prerequisites: MATH 231 or 212 and STAT 341.
 Offered Spring (even).